Wednesday, March 26, 2008

 (Some time ago I made the delightful discovery that this rhyme is etched into the stone signage for Broadway Marketplace here in Denver.)

-Some Pig Blogging Weekend, the sing-song melody filled my head and hasn't left me alone.
+When I read that this was Some Pig Blogging Weekend, the sing-song melody filled my head and hasn't left me alone.
 I knew that I had to come in here and join in this glorious praise of pigs.
 I have always been a lover of pigs.
 I even had a pet pot-bellied pig named Charlotte for awhile.
 Apartment living didn't agree with her, and the myth of the easily trained pig was thoroughly busted.
 We found Charlotte a lovely home with other barn-yard friends more her speed.

 Pigs were a gift from the gods to a Welsh king (Pryderi) according to Celtic legend.
 Their sweet meat was coveted and subsequently stolen by a neighboring nation.
 It of course ended in war.
 People love their pigs.